 Thought I was in heaven graduating to a Tempo One (Yaesu FT200) transceiver upon upgrading to General in 1972.

 Over the years settled on Kenwood as "brand of choice", owning virtually every one of their "top" HF rigs from the original TS520 to a TS950SDX before getting the Yaesu bug again and going through various FT1000-FT2000 setups.
 Went back to Kenwood to try a TS990 but settled back to Yaesu and currently using a FTDX5000 with an Alpha 87A at the W2RR contest QTH, along with a tried and true Ten-Tec Omni-VI+ and Titan at the home QTH.

 Active DXer - DXCC Honor Roll (current 354/339; #1 Honor Roll 1994; 5BDXCC 1993) and have also always been an avid contester.

-Life member of ARRL, a charter member of WNYDXA (W2DXA), co-founder of WNYCC (W2RR - also trustee), member NFR (NF2RS) and still/always a BADXC'er.
+Life member of ARRL, a charter member of WNYDXA (W2DXA), co-founder of WNYCC (W2RR - also trustee), member NFR (NF2RS) and will always be a BADXC'er.